 11 Ways to Troubleshoot Common Washing Machine Problems

-You never really appreciate it until it checks out.
+You never really appreciate it until it goes kaputt.

-But when it ceases to render faithful service, your daily routine devolves into chaos.
-The dirty laundry piles up fast, especially in a home with kids and pets, and soon you run out of things to wear.
+When a washing machine dies, your daily routine descends into chaos.
+The dirty laundry piles up fast, especially in a home with kids and pets, and soon, you run out of things to wear.
 Overinvest in socks and underthings — that’s our advice.

 Your pleasant evenings of wine and escapist TV give way to repeat sessions at the laundromat under glaring fluorescent lights — if you’re lucky enough to find an open machine or two.

 This article explores some of the most common washing machine problems.
 Armed with the information here, you may be able to poke around, troubleshoot your washer, and get it running again.